LorenRd/LorenRd/README.md

 ### Hi there 👋
-### I'm Lorenzo Rondán, Software Engineer currently studying a MSc Degree in Data, Cloud and IT.
+### I'm Lorenzo Rondán, Software Engineer and MSc Degree in Data, Cloud and IT.
 I'm interested in AI and Machine Learning 🔭
 ### 💬 You can connect me on [my LinkedIn profile](https://www.linkedin.com/in/lrondan/)

 <!--